DerGuru/The-Resonant/New Chapters/Part2/P2-10_Malveks_Agent.md

 **Together.**

-Jason lay in bed, staring at the ceiling, feeling the weight of the choice he'd made.
+Jason closed his eyes, feeling the weight of the choice he'd made pressing down on him.

 Malvek's offer had been real.
 Legitimate.
 Safe.